 Miller is one of a growing number of women and men in Reformed circles questioning and objecting to the teachings of Complementarianism.
 At the same time, however, there also appears to be a growing interest in so-called “Biblical patriarchy” in Reformed circles.
 Both Complementarianism and “Biblical patriarchy” are reactionary teachings to Feminism and its influence on Christian orthodoxy.

 Miller’s concern is that forming doctrine in reaction to the culture, rather than simply holding to explicit Scriptural truths, is giving way to some harmful syncretism between true doctrine and unbiblical and extrabiblical ideas.
-She invites equally concerned readers to suspend judgement on their own self-labeling in order to allow an honest reevaluation of what it is that the Word of God says about men and women.
+In Beyond Authority and Submission, she invites equally concerned readers to suspend judgement on their own self-labeling in order to allow an honest reevaluation of what it is that the Word of God says about men and women.

 In what follows, I present a synopsis of Miller’s book and then offer some of my own commentary at the end.

 PART 1: A LENS FOR OUR RELATIONSHIPS